What is Cannabis Flower?

 Cola

 A ‘cola’ is a botanical term that describes the bud or flowering area of the female plant.
-Female plants have different physical structures than male plants, which do not produce flower.
+Female plants have different physical structures from male plants, which do not produce flower.
 A cluster of blossoming buds is referred to as a cola.

 Cannabinoids